TandemCreativeDev/prompt-builder/PROCESS.md

 Use a deep thinking model like o3 or Grok3 to prepare an implementation plan, feed in your spec and ADR, explaining your process.
 Iterate, review and once happy, generate a prompt plan for the implementation.
 Make sure to tell the LLM that the build should be incremental and each prompt to build on top of the other.
 The prompts should be detailed and authoritative in tone, adding details like documentation references and function signatures within the prompts is preferable.
 These will be fed in to carefully considered output code and are not up for discussion.
 It is also useful to keep the prompts atomic so after each implementation step you can review and iterate without it being too big a step.
 Review and if necessary iterate over the list of prompts prepared by the AI.

+File this into your repo as [`PLAN.md`](PLAN.md) (this is an example of an output generated for this repo).

+Optional: ask the LLM to write a checklist and file as `CHECKLIST.md`.

 ### 4. Implementation

 Use a reasoning or thinking model like Claude 3.7 or o3 for coding, feed in the prompts from your prompt plan one by one, iterating and reviewing at each step.
 Use a CLI tool like Aider or Claude Code, but delve into the code at each step as well and combine this with your own solutions.
 Generate and refine code through iteration.
 Question each line to avoid "AI spaghetti."
 Create final code by combining AI suggestions with your expertise, following the architecture principles you set out in your ADR.
 If you adapt the architecture through this process, don’t forget to update your ADR.

+Review your prompt plan as you go and make adjustmentment directly in [`PLAN.md`](PLAN.md).

+---

+The following steps are optional and will not be covered in this workshop, some guidance if you want to explore this outside of the workshop (and if you do, please follow-up with us on any feedback or tips you may have):

 ### 5. Testing